 At IBUSA, we work with many of the top final expense insurance companies.
-And, although Great Western is not one of the companies we currently represent, we thought we would provide a comprehensive review for anyone shopping around for the best policy.
+Although we do not currently represent Great Western, we want to provide a comprehensive review for anyone looking for the best policy.

-Let’s actually discuss Great Western and the products that they cover because in our experience here at IBUSA, what we have found to be true is that the most popular product offered by Great Western is the company’s guaranteed issue life insurance.
-These “types” of life insurance policies offer an applicant to be able to qualify for coverage irregardless to any prior or current health issues.
-And while these types of life insurance policies may only provide a limited amount of coverage, as a whole they do provide an invaluable option for may who simply can’t qualify for a traditional term or whole life insurance policy.
+With that said, let’s discuss Great Western and the products they offer.
+In our experience, the most popular product offered by Great Western is their guaranteed issue life insurance, which allows applicants to qualify for coverage regardless of any prior or current health issues.
+While these policies may only provide a limited amount of coverage, they offer an invaluable option for those who cannot qualify for traditional term or whole life insurance policies.

 Compare over 50 top life insurance companies instantly.